leverh/react-bookhub-app/README.md

 In the digital age, while there are myriad of platforms to discuss movies, music, and other forms of entertainment, dedicated platforms for book enthusiasts are few and far between.
 BookHub aims to fill this void by offering:

-- **Engaging Reviews:** Dive deep into comprehensive reviews and ratings from fellow readers.
+- **Engaging Reviews:** Dive deep into comprehensive reviews from fellow readers.

 - **Curated Collections:** Discover handpicked book recommendations tailored to your interests, ensuring you always have something great to read.